DERETU/DSK-UpdatedItems/README.md

 Listing released items will display all items that have been released at some point.
 This can also include unreleased items.
 Clicking the "give" button will give the released item (the one that players currently have).

+# Grouping items

+The ability to group items is very useful.
+It helps with better organization, releasing/unreleasing packs of items at once, deleting lots of items at once and more.
+To access the group system type /ui group.
+You can create and delete groups, add and remove items, clear groups, delete all items from a group, release/unrelease all items from a group, rename a group, list all groups, list all items in a group and get all items in a group.
+You can create as many groups as you want and every item can have as many groups added to it as you want.

 # Blacklist updating

 Sometimes you don't want to get items updated for certain people (e.g. it's annoying to get your items updated while trying to make changes).
 To prevent this, simply set the "dsk.updatedItems.blacklistUpdating" permission to true.

+#

 # Information for developers